reuterbal/photobooth/README.md

 ### Hardware requirements
 * Some computer/SoC that is able to run Python 3.5+ as well as any of the supported camera libraries
-* Camera supported by gPhoto 2 (see [compatibility list](http://gphoto.org/doc/remote/)), OpenCV (e.g., most standard webcams), or a Raspberry Pi Camera Module.
+* Camera supported by gPhoto 2 (see [compatibility list](http://gphoto.org/proj/libgphoto2/support.php)), OpenCV (e.g., most standard webcams), or a Raspberry Pi Camera Module.
-* Optional: External buttons and lamps (in combination with GPIO-enabled hardware)
+* Optional: External buttons and lamps (in combination with gpiozero-compatible hardware)

 ### Installing and running the photobooth